Preparing the Informed Consent

 Informed Consent Document Template.

 When children/minors under eighteen are involved in research, assent must be obtained from both the parent and the child/minor.
 “Assent means a child's affirmative agreement to participate in research.
 Mere failure to object should not, absent affirmative agreement, be construed as assent”.
 (45 CFR 46.402)

 The language of the assent form should be geared to the cognitive level of the children being asked to participate in the research study.
 The minor should be given explanation of the proposed research procedures, the purpose of the research, and any discomforts, in language that is appropriate to the child’s age, experience, maturity, and condition.
 A particular child subject’s capacity to assent must be evaluated on an individual basis.

 The following are model assent form and parental consent forms, which can be adapted to your specific project:

-If you have questions, please contact the IRB Administrator, via the following phone number and address or via e-mail at IRB@wiu.edu.
+If you have questions, please contact the Compliance Specialist, via the following phone number and address or via e-mail at IRB@wiu.edu.

 Western Illinois University

 Macomb, IL 61455